;

 Petaling Street Market

-You may buy everything from bags to clothes, shoes, and food at low costs here.
-If you're looking for something to take home or for the holidays.
-This is most likely where you will go to buy those necessities.
-Also, if you're capable at bargaining with owners, you can try to work at haggling because there are no fixed prices here, unlike supermarkets.
+You can find everything from bags to clothes, shoes, and food at a low cost.
+Ideal if you're looking for something to take home or for the holidays.
+Also, if you're capable of bargaining with owners, you can try to work on your haggling skills as there are no fixed prices here.

 Petaling Street Market